onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ### Information

-This action brings up a modal with information about a single file or directory.
+This action brings up **Info** tab in a **Details** modal with information about a single file or directory.

 ![Information about file](../../images/user-guide/web-file-browser/feature-info.png#screenshot)

+You can also excess the Information tab by hovering over icon of file or directory

+### Download

+This action simply downloads chosen single file or directory.
+You can also download single files by double-clicking on them.

 ### Share

-Using the **Share** submenu, it is possible to make a file or directory publicly accessible by anyone knowing the share link (no authentication or account in Onedata is needed).
+Using the **Share** tab in the **Details** modal, you can make a file or directory publicly accessible by anyone knowing the share link (no authentication or account in Onedata is needed).
 If the item has not been shared yet, this action will open a modal that allows creating a new [share](shares.md).

 ![Share directory modal](../../images/user-guide/web-file-browser/feature-share.png#screenshot)

-If the item has already been shared, the modal will present the list of existing shares, with the possibility to copy their public links, view their details (using the green links) or create another share.
+If the item has already been shared, you will see the list of existing shares, with the possibility to copy their public links, view their details (using the green links) or create another share.

 ![Share directory modal](../../images/user-guide/web-file-browser/feature-shared-already.png#screenshot)

+### Datasets

+This action brings up **Datasets** modal, where you can assign a dataset status to your file or directory.
+Datasets are files or directories that space users identify as meaningful data collections to them.
+To read more about the functionality of the Datasets head over to this

 ### Metadata